We love Bull's Blood beet microgreens. Look at the color of those microgreens in the cover photo, as well as in the photograph below.

 Bull's Blood Beet Germination

-Most likely, it will take 3-days before there any signs of germination.
+Most likely, it will take 3-days before there are any signs of germination.
 As shown below, only a few will be breaking the soil surface.

 It's nice to know that the beets are growing, but again, place the tray back into the blackout.